action #119200

 I'll see if I have the chops to send a PR for this next week if I have the time.

-Updated by AdamWill over 1 year ago
+Updated by AdamWill about 2 years ago

 So it looks like this might actually Just Work(tm) without any change needed server side, because mojolicious is awesome and when you get a request's parameters, it actually pulls all params from the query URI and any form data: